 Questioning – This term refers to someone who is not sure how they identify.
 Someone can be questioning their sexual orientation and/or their gender identity.

-Intersex – This term refers to people who naturally have biological traits which do not match what is typically identified as male or female.
+Intersex – This term refers to people who naturally have biological traits, such as hormonal levels or genitalia, that do not match what is typically identified as male or female.
 There are many different intersex variations.
-Some intersex people have XXY chromosomes, some have ambiguous genitalia or internal sex organs.
-Some intersex people have internal sex organs or hormones released during puberty which don’t match their genitalia.
-Being intersex is a naturally occurring variation in humans; it is not pathological.
+Being intersex is a naturally occurring trait in humans; it is not pathological.
 Being intersex is not linked to sexual orientation or gender identity; intersex people can have different sexual orientations and gender identities and expressions.

 Asexual – Often referred to as “Ace”, this is an umbrella term used for individuals who do not experience, or experience a low level, of sexual desire.
 This identity can include those who are interested in having romantic relationships, and those who are not.
 People of different sexual orientations and gender identities can be asexual.